 As a last resort, we can use various chemicals to control this pest.
 Always make sure to wear proper safety attire when using any chemical control.
 And most importantly, READ THE LABEL to ensure you are using the product as directed.

-Neem oil and horticultural oils are effective when dealing with adult insects.
-Many act as an obstruction to feeding so that insects can’t eat, or have difficult eating the treated plant.
+Neem oil and horticultural oils are effective when dealing with adult insects and are approved organic pesticides.
+Many act as an obstruction to feeding so that insects can’t eat or have difficulty eating the treated plant.
 They are also less damaging to the environment than many other solutions.

 Although these products are usually available in a pre-mixed solution, you can also buy a concentrate that you add to water and apply with your own sprayer.

 With something like neem oil, regular applications are more effective.
-Buying the Neem concentrate or the horticultural oil concentrate and a handheld sprayer is usually the best route to take, in terms of future cost savings.
+Buying the Neem concentrate or the horticultural oil concentrate (like this one from Tractor Supply) along with a handheld sprayer is usually the best route to take, in terms of future cost savings.